 How to use in geography:

 Dual coding is the method of putting your knowledge into visual form along side words.

-I. Look at your notes and visuals, compare these to
+I. Look at your notes and visuals, compare these to in your own words what they

 2. Looks at visuals and explain